How to apply

 Application for doctoral student

-- Research skills such as degree of bachelor and master theses and other research texts, include a link or attached as PDF.
+• Scientific texts such as degree of Bachelor's and Master's thesis and other research texts, include a link or attached as PDF.

 Application for teaching assistant